Pindad Maung: Development

-Pindad MV 3 Garuda is the civilian and executive version of Pindad Maung, This car is used by Prabowo and his cabinet ministers in 2024.

 Development of the Pindad Maung traces back to 2018.
 At that time the name of the vehicle was Bima M-31, and the originator of the idea was the Commander of the Infantry Armament Center (Danpussenif) Surawahadi.
 Actual development was carried out by PT Pindad (Persero).

-The Minister of Defense Prabowo Subianto is understood to have contracted 500 units of the vehicle from PT Pindad.
+In 2020, then Minister of Defense Prabowo Subianto is understood to have contracted 500 units of the vehicle from PT Pindad.
 He stated the purchase of vehicles from Pindad was an effort to revive Indonesia's domestic industry.
-On Wednesday, 13 January 2021, Defense Minister Prabowo Subianto officially handed over the first 40 units to the Army Chief of Staff, General Andika Perkasa.
+On Wednesday, 13 January 2021, Subianto officially handed over the first 40 units to the Army Chief of Staff, General Andika Perkasa.
 The handover was witnessed by the Indonesian Air Force Chief of Staff, the Indonesian Navy Chief of Staff, as well as high ranking TNI officials.

 The Maung is offered in two versions, military and civilian.
 On 18 January 2023, the mass production version of Maung was introduced to the public, previously called Morino MV Cruiser at the Indodefence 2022 in November 2022.
 Morino stands for Motor Rekacipta Indonesia (lit.
 Indonesian-invented vehicle), but this name is no longer used after being given a new name by Joko Widodo.

+Variants

+Maung MV1

+An ultra-light tactical vehicle designed to carry four personnel through extreme off-road conditions.
+With a maximum speed of 120 km/h, a cruising range of 600 km, a combat weight of 3 tonnes, and a personnel capacity of four, the vehicle has the following dimensions: 5.2 m (L) x 2.1 m (W) x 2 m (H).
+It boasts a power output of 184 HP and a torque of 420 Nm, and features an automatic transmission.
+This vehicle is suitable for operational and tactical purposes.

+Maung MV2

+Maung MV2 has the configuration of 4×4 and dimensions (L×W×H): ±5.22 × 2.1 × 1.86 m.
+With 160 HP engine power at 3,200 rpm, torque: 385 Nm at 1,600-2,600 rpm, automatic transmission, maximum speed 120 km/hour, tour: ±1.000 km, climbing ability: 60%, personnel capacity: 4 people.
+It has additional features: serep tires, extreme terrain support system.

+Maung MV3

+MV3 Tangguh (Spartan)

+Designed for tactical operations, often doorless for maximum agility in rugged terrain.